alexle/alexle.github.com/posts/technical-debt-developers.markdown

 [Technical Debt][1], a concept invented by Ward Cunningham, is a similar concept in programming.
 Gain instant market advantage, ship your product today!

-All it costs you are some corners cut in your software or moving ahead with a quick & dirty design.
+All it costs you are some corners cut in your software or using a quick & dirty design.
 The problem is this "debt" has to be paid eventually - and with **interest**.

 In other words, use a global variable and save a day's work to make a code release.
-But left unchecked, it adds **more effort and complexity** to your future development, since you didn't choose the best design.
+But left unchecked, it'll add **more effort and complexity** to your future development, since you didn't choose the best design.

 ##Is Technical Debt Bad Then?##